This article was originally published in 2016 and has been updated to include recent releases, including this month’s Sonic the Hedgehog.

 13. Hitman: Agent 47 (2015)

-Agent 47 has the distinction of being better than Hitman (which we'll get to), but not much else beyond that.
-Rupert Friend is a definite improvement over Timothy Olyphant in the lead role, and the action sequences are glossier, but you don’t really remember much about it after it’s over except for Zachary Quinto as the smirking, genetically enhanced villain.
+Agent 47 has the distinction of being better than Hitman (which we’ll get to), but not much else beyond that.
+Rupert Friend is a definite improvement over Timothy Olyphant in the lead role (as much as that pains us deeply to say), and the action sequences are glossier, but you don’t really remember much about it after it’s over except for Zachary Quinto as the smirking, genetically enhanced villain.

 12. Silent Hill: Revelation (2012)